 The Wildlife and Countryside Act 1981 affords protection to species nesting in trees and it is a criminal offence to disturb them.
 This can be reported to the police via 999 if the works are in action (contractors are still on-site) or via 101 or the police website if the works have been completed at https://www.police.uk/pu/contact-the-police/report-a-crime-incident/.

-Cllr Keith Baldry, Executive Member for the Environment, said: "Unfortunately there are always people who will say anything to anyone to try and extort money from homeowners, and this is another example.
+Cllr Keith Baldry, Executive Member for the Environment, said: "Unfortunately there are always people who will say anything to anyone to try to extort money from homeowners, and this is another example.

 "Always be very wary of anyone who appears on your doorstep offering to do work.